Reading at Northcote

-We use Letters and Sounds to teach Phonics at Northcote Primary School.
-We supplement this with the Jolly Phonics scheme.
-Phonics is taught daily in all EYFS and KS1 classes to targeted groups.
+We use Little Wandle Letters and Sounds to teach phonics to all children and all children read decodable books at home at the correct phonics level whilst they are learning to read.
 Children use a range of practical approaches to learn new sounds and practice their letter formation.
 Continued practice is encouraged in continuous provision and also on the outdoor bus, by reading champions and writing ambassadors.
 This supports the teaching of early reading in our school.
 1:1 readers compliment in-class teaching through targeted intervention after school.

 Support for parents at home – Some useful resources to help your child with phonics at home.

 Reading is delivered through discrete daily Shared Reading lessons, where all children are given access to age-related texts.
 Children use a range of skills in these weekly sessions: they predict what the story is going to be about using clues in the title; as they read, they highlight unknown vocabulary and are given the chance to explore these words; they summarise in pairs what the story is about; create and answer questions based on the text and then complete tasks.
 Children are encouraged to make links between texts and use their new vocabulary in their writing.

 Reading is also taught through a range of targeted interventions.
 Guided reading, based on children’s reading ability, is lead by LSAs in classrooms, to support the teaching of reading, across the school.
 In Year 6, children use Reading Plus, an online reading programme which targets specific areas of reading.
 Since the implementation of this last summer, ALL children have improved their reading speed and the 30 Year 6 children currently using this intervention have READ OVER A MILLION WORDS since January.
 We have now ordered new iPads, so are using this to challenge our More Able Students (MAS) in Year 3, 4 and 5.